Medicare is a federal health insurance program that primarily provides coverage to Americans age 65 and older.

-That represents nearly one out of every five Americans.
+More than 65 million people were enrolled in Medicare in 2023, nearly one out of every five Americans.

 The federal government launched the Medicare program in 1965 to provide health insurance to citizens as they approach retirement, a time in their lives when getting coverage through employment ceases to be an option for many.

 The program is tied to employment in another way: It largely is funded through taxes collected throughout your career.
 Then, when you reach a certain age, your contributions through the years are put to work for you through your Medicare coverage.

 So, what are the eligibility requirements for Medicare?